GenericMappingTools/gmt/doc_modern/rst/source/grdimage.rst

 .. _-A:

 **-A**\ *out_img*\ [**=**\ *driver*]
-    Save an image in a raster format instead of PostScript.
+    Save an image in a raster format instead of *PostScript*.
 Use extension .ppm for a Portable Pixel Map format.
 For GDAL-aware versions there are more choices: Append *out_img* to select the image file name and extension.
 If the extension is one of .bmp, .gif, .jpg, .png, or .tif then no driver information is required.
 For other output formats you must append the required